dalelotts/angular-bootstrap-datetimepicker/README.md

 Requires:
  * AngularJS 1.1.3 or higher (1.0.x will not work)
- * jQuery for selector functionality not supported by jQuery lite that comes with Angular
  * moment.js for date parsing and formatting
  * bootstrap's dropdown component (`dropdowns.less`)
  * bootstrap's sprites (`sprites.less` and associated images) for arrows